-But Amendment 1, set to appear on the Nov.
-8, 2022, ballot, would undermine 11 different provisions in state law designed to protect Illinois children such as AJ – including mandatory background checks for DCFS workers and employment bans on adults deemed “sexually dangerous” by the state.
+But Amendment 1 – sometimes referred to as the Workers Rights Amendment and set to appear on the Nov.
+8, 2022, ballot as “Proposed Amendment to the 1970 Illinois Constitution” – would undermine 11 different provisions in state law designed to protect Illinois children such as AJ, including mandatory background checks for DCFS workers and employment bans on adults deemed “sexually dangerous” by the state.

 And it could make improving DCFS and its ability to ensure the safety of children even harder, even if the General Assembly revised current law to require new training or evaluations of employees.